 What kind of major do most medical schools require for admission?
 The answer: Any major!

 Most humanities majors are under 50 credits, leaving plenty of room to complete additional coursework that satisfies medical school requirements.
-Since most medical schools require foundational coursework in biology, chemistry (general and organic), physics, and math, you might take the following NSU courses to fulfill these requirements:
+Since most medical schools require foundational coursework in Biology, Chemistry (General and Organic), Physics, and Mathematics, you might take the following NSU courses to fulfill these requirements:

 Up to 15 credits could be counted toward general education requirements.